gruntwork-io/boilerplate/README.md

   way to do a for-loop over a range of numbers.
 * `keys MAP`: Return a slice that contains all the keys in the given MAP.
 Use the built-in Go template helper `.index` to look up these keys in the map.
 * `shell CMD`: Execute the given shell command and render whatever that command prints to stdout.
+The working directory for the command will be set to the directory of the template being rendered, so you can use paths relative to the file from which you are calling the `shell` helper.

 ## Alternative project generators